-This fresh and creamy homemade Baba Ganoush is made with just a few simple ingredients including roasted eggplant, garlic, and tahini resulting in a rich, smoky, irresistible Middle Eastern dip!
+This fresh and creamy homemade Baba Ganoush is made with just a few simple ingredients of roasted eggplant, garlic, and tahini for a irresistible Middle Eastern dip!

 Baked Eggplant Dip